 - Rand too is pro-capitalism, in her own way

-- Therefore, a Christian should be an Objectivist; or an admirer of Objectivism; or a Christian should accept Objectivism, but only up to the point where the Bible clearly filters out its tenets.
+- Therefore, a Christian should be an Objectivist; or an admirer of Objectivism; or a Christian should accept Objectivism, but only up to the point where the Bible starts to strain out the really objectionable bits.

 I suggest that this is an abuse of the transitive property of numbers, which runs thus: if A=B and B=C, then A=C. A simple illustration is: If A (2 x 2) is equal to B (3 + 1), and if B is equal to C (16 ÷ 4), then A = B = C means that A = C (2 x 2 = 16 ÷ 4).